airr-community/airr-standards/docs/ontovoc/introduction_ontovoc.rst

 Computing with Ontologies
 =========================

 One of the key goals of using ontologies is to enable analysis tools to perform computation using the information in those ontologies.
-The AIRR specification's ``CURIEMap`` lists one or more *providers* for each CURIE *prefix* that can be used programmatically by analysis tools.
-Although the AIRR specification lists multiple providers for each ontology, this section focuses on the use of the `EBI OLS`_ *provider's* `OLS Web API`_ interface for querying ontologies.
+The AIRR Schema's ``CURIEMap`` lists one or more *providers* for each CURIE *prefix* that can be used programmatically by analysis tools.
+Although the AIRR Schema lists multiple providers for each ontology, this section focuses on the use of the `EBI OLS`_ *provider's* `OLS Web API`_ interface for querying ontologies.

-If we consider the DOID CURIE *prefix* from the ``CURIEMap``, the definition below defines the use of the Human Disease Ontology within the AIRR Standard.
+If we consider the ``DOID`` *prefix* from the ``CURIEMap``, the section below defines the use of the Human Disease Ontology (DOID_) within the AIRR Standard:

 .. code-block::